lohcoh/lohcoh-core/lohcoh-core/README.md

 Its implementation builds on the meta level.
 Changes to information kept in the meta level affect subsequent base-level behavior.

-This is the main purpose of the lohcoh-core module, it discovers all the metadata embedded in the system and provides a facility for other modules to query that data.
+This is the main purpose of the lohcoh-core module, it discovers all the metadata embedded in an application and provides a facility for other modules to query that data.

 Libraries should not have to know the details of where metadata is saved and how to fetch it, so lohcoh-core does all that.